Supporting neurodiverse families

 Staff

-Karen Spencer, General Manager
+Karen Spencer, Acting CEO

 Karen entered the SEND world via her son’s diagnosis of Autism in 2011, stumbled across SPACE a few years later and hasn’t looked back.
 Leaving her previous life of working in London and local Law Firms, Karen is now General Manger of the Charity overseeing the day to day running of the organisation as part of the Senior Leadership Team.
 Karen still works directly with families and professionals as she loves seeing first-hand the positive impact that SPACE has with their “whole family approach”.